 Mistake #5: Making late payments

 The law generally prevents card issuers from increasing interest rates on your existing balances—except when you’re more than 60 days late making a payment.
 If your interest rate is hiked and you don’t want to pay a higher rate, you can cancel the account and pay off your balance under the old account terms.
+If you have good credit you could surf the balance over to one of the credit cards with no interest on balance transfers.
 When you have a good track record for paying bills on time, you’ll maintain a higher credit score and reduce the likelihood that a card company will cut your credit limit.

 Mistake #6: Making minimum payments only